Montgomery County Airpark

 Breakfast crepes at Katara's Crosswinds Cafe while watching C-17s spool up on the ramp.

-Maryland blue crabs steamed heavily in Old Bay with a side of award-winning crab cakes.
+Maryland blue crabs steamed with Old Bay and a thick crab cake.

 Photo by Erika Browne on Pexels